This article is written by Michael Masterson and MaryEllen Tribby. Thank you my friends, for allowing me to publish this great article.

 They allowed us to market some of the best people in the investment advisory business then, which gave us an advantage our competitors lacked.
 As our company grew, we developed in-house editorial expertise.
 Most of our writers nowadays are employees or freelancers under contract.
 So we don’t use that kind of joint venture deal anymore.
 But we do employ joint venture agreements on the Internet marketing side — and these are proving very valuable in terms of growth.

 In 2001, Katie Yeakle, president of American Writers and Artists Inc. (AWAI), decided she wanted to sell her products in Germany.
 One option was to set up a branch office in Bonn and hire a local manager who would then hire translators and find service bureaus to publish AWAI’s products in that country.
 The other option was to locate a German publisher who was already marketing to the kind of customers AWAI favored and make a joint venture deal.

-To make matters simple, the contract established AWAI as owner of its product line, established the publisher as the line’s sole marketer in German and Germany, and stipulated a fixed royalty (a percentage of the sales) for AWAI.
+To make matters simple, the contract established AWAI as the owner of its product line established the publisher as the line’s sole marketer in German and Germany and stipulated a fixed royalty (a percentage of the sales) for AWAI.

 Had Katie decided to make a go of the German operation herself, AWAI might have made more money, since it would have kept 100 percent of the profits.
 But it would surely have taken many years and would have had a greater chance of failure.
 By going with a joint venture, the German business was up and running in less than a year, and was very profitable in less than two years.